-The vast majority of New Zealanders aged 15 and over (93 percent or 2.6 million people) experienced one or more of the cultural activities included in the 2002 Cultural Experiences Survey.
+The vast majority of New Zealanders aged 15 and over (93 percent or 2.6 million people) experience one or more of the cultural activities included in the 2002 Cultural Experiences Survey.
 The most popular of the less frequent activities included in the survey (those experienced over the past year) were visiting an art gallery or museum (48 percent) and attending a popular live music performance (37 percent).
 The most popular activities undertaken in the previous four weeks were purchasing books (43 percent) and visiting a public library (39 percent).
 Lack of time and cost were the main barriers to experiencing cultural activities more often, or at all.

-Proportion of the population aged 15 and over who experienced cultural activities, Figure L3.1 by activity type & sex, 2001/02
+Figure L3.1 Proportion of the population aged 15 and over who experienced cultural activities, by activity type and sex, 2001/2002